ddaavid05/Map_of_racetrack/README.md

 **Option 2:**

-After you terminate the node, two file will be created: racetrack.pcb and voxelized_racetrack.pcb
+After you terminate the node, two file will be created: racetrack.pcb and voxelized_racetrack.pcb.

  - racetrack.pcb: contains all the measured points

- - voxelized_racetrack.pcb: cointain the filtered points only
+ - voxelized_racetrack.pcb: cointains the filtered points only

 You can open the file with pcl_viewer